My Prerogative: Music video

 The music video for "My Prerogative" was directed by Alek Keshishian.
 It begins with Brown driving a car while his musicians start to perform the song on stage in front of a large crowd.
 Shortly after, he descends to the stage in an elevator, wearing a black jumpsuit and a headset.
 He dances flanked by two women playing a keytar and a saxophone.

 J. D. Considine of Rolling Stone wrote in the review of Bobby (1992), "As anyone who saw him swagger through the videos for 'My Prerogative' and 'Every Little Step' can attest, Brown had a phenomenal ability to convey a sense of street toughness that was utterly without malice or menace, making him credible and likable".
 The music video was nominated at the 1989 MTV Video Music Awards for Best Stage Performance in a Video, but lost to the music video of Living Colour's "Cult of Personality".
+It also charted at number nine on RPM video chart on July 21, 1990.

 Live performances

 "My Prerogative" was performed during his tour in promotion for Don't Be Cruel as the last song of the night.
 Brown usually performed it wearing a black outfit, flanked with two male dancers wearing white clothes.
 On the February 4, 1989, show at Madison Square Garden in New York City, Brown wore a red boxing robe with the words "King of the Stage" printed on the back.
 During the performance, Joseph Simmons of Run-DMC, LL Cool J and Heavy D joined him onstage and freestyle rapped.
 Eric B., KRS-One, L. A. Reid, Babyface and Teddy Riley also joined him onstage, with the latter performing a keyboard solo.
 Peter Watrous of The New York Times commented that, "The communal scene on stage mirrored the feeling in the audience; everybody seemed aware that this was a generation that had rewritten the rules of pop entertainment, and was justifiably proud of its achievement".
-Brown also performed the song on the 1996-97 Home Again reunion tour with New Edition, during the second portion of the show in which he performed hits from his solo career.
+Brown also performed the song on the 1996–97 Home Again reunion tour with New Edition, during the second portion of the show in which he performed hits from his solo career.
 On November 10, 2005, he performed the song for the first time in eight years at a concert at House of Blues in Atlantic City.
 He wore a white suit and matching hat, and sang it as the last song of the evening.
 On January 17, 2006, he performed it at a New Edition show in Atlantic City's Trump Taj Mahal.
 During the performance, he tore open his orange dress shirt, singing bare-chested with a tie and a fur coat on.
 Brown performed the song during his 2007 July shows in Australia.